The Friesian Horse

 Naming your Friesian

 When you register the foal you need to name it.
 This name can never be changed again, although you can give it a barn/show name.
 So if you purchased your horse and you do not like its name you can rename it for shows and in the barn but never on the registration paper.
 You can name it whatever you want; it doesn't have to be a Frisian or Dutch name.
 If the name is already taken you will get the first letter of your last name behind it.
 If you have a barn name registered you can give the foal a last name.
-This year in 2012, the foal names start with M, N or O. Every year the studbook works through the next three consecutive letters of the alphabet, except for the year when it finishes up the alphabet with w, x, y, z.
+This year in 2014, the foal names start T, U or V. Every year the studbook works through the next three consecutive letters of the alphabet, except for the year when it finishes up the alphabet with w, x, y, z.
 So when you see the horse and know its registered name it gets easy to calculate its age.
 Return to top of the page.

 Horse Care & Health